History of Willingdon Church

 To continue the vision of missions and church planting, Willingdon partnered with Church Planting BC in 2009 to support church plants in Vancouver.
 This partnership follows the support of Westside Church which was planted in 2005 by Pastor Norm Funk.
 Willingdon presently supports Reality Church planted in East Vancouver in 2009, and Pastors Lee Francois and Andy Frew in their decision to plant Crossridge Church in 2011 to reach the city of Surrey for Christ.

 Willingdon added a fifth service on Saturday evenings in 2009 with attendance reaching capacity nearing 4,500 towards the end of the decade.
 Through God’s leading, another building expansion project was initiated which added a 600-seat worship centre for The Connection venue, a renovated Sanctuary, new offices and classrooms to serve its growing ministries.
-The project is set to be completed in 2011.

 Other Ministries formed: Romanian, French, Arabic, Filipino and Persian ministries, Woman’s Walk (2005), Willingdon Fine Arts Academy (2006), Imagine Ministry (2008), Alongside Ministry (2008)